Find Your Perfect School

 To counter this, you must keep in mind that even your small accomplishments like finishing a chapter of your reading material for the day are worth celebrating.
 Be thankful for managing to get a portion of your tasks done.

 Acknowledge that you did well and take the time to reward yourself.
-You should try to shift your focus on the positive as opposed to things that went wrong.
+You should try to shift your focus to the positive as opposed to things that went wrong.
 Having this kind of mindset can help you boost your mental strength, enhance your self-esteem, and allow you to get better sleep at night.

 40. Be Mindful of Your Physical and Mental Well-being